Polkadex-Substrate/Polkadex/docs/run-a-validator.md

 sudo apt install make clang pkg-config libssl-dev build-essential curl
 ```

-If you have never installed Rust, you should do this first.
+If you intend to build from source you need to install Rust first.

 If you have already installed Rust, run the following command to make sure you are using the latest version.